 Other pound cake components that weren’t included in the original formula:

-- some baking powder to keep the crumb from being very dense
+- some baking powder and/or baking soda to keep the crumb from being very dense

 - salt and flavorings.
 Originally, the cake probably called for salted butter, but these days, most bakers use unsalted and then add in controlled amounts of salt.

 If you’ve ever had dry, crumbly pound cake, you will want to know the secret to moist pound cake.
 Even traditional pound cake can be made more moist if you wrap it up as soon as you take it out of the pan.